LucasDelfino92/morrowindsharp/main.md

 # CHANGELOG

 03-27-2022
-- Morrowind Sharp MO2 Profile Files: fixed Solstheim - Tomb of the Snow Prince load order.
+- Morrowind Sharp MO2 Profile Files: fixed **Solstheim - Tomb of the Snow Prince** load order.
 Now it loads after Patch for Purists and Ownership Overhaul.
+- Removed **Fallen Ash**, as the effect would not consistently apply as intended and could lead to jarring clashes between ashy and non-ashy objects.

 03-25-2022
 - **Immersion**, new section that groups mods that don't necessarily address issues but instead add flavor and hopefully contribute to an heightened sense of immersion.